SuperOfficeDocs/superoffice-docs/docs/onsite/dbsetup-exe.md

 If you run DBSetup now, it will create 2 log files in *E:\\SuperOffice*.
 One standard SOError.log file and one SOError.Database.log file with database debug information.

-The Database.log file is also generated by ServerSetup when a database upgrade happens, and goes into the same place that *so\_log.txt* does unless specified otherwise by the LogPath in the \[Error\] section.
+The Database.log file is also generated by ServerSetup when a database upgrade happens and goes into the same place that *so\_log.txt* does unless specified otherwise by the LogPath in the \[Error\] section.

 > [!NOTE]
-> If you are using DBSetup to rebuild or move a database, you MUST run \<cs installfolder>\\bin\\[Upgrade.exe][2] after to set the CS fields values correct.<br>NULL Values (may be used on some fields made in CS): DBsetup do not have the data structures/flags required to carry this additional information.
-So, when doing a rebuild/import of a database that contains NULL values (some CS tables do), those will be changed into the nearest-to-empty value for that type - empty string, number 0 etc.
+> If you are using DBSetup to rebuild or move a database, you MUST run \<cs installfolder>\\bin\\[Upgrade.exe][2] after to set the CS fields values correct.<br>NULL Values (may be used on some fields made in CS): DBsetup does not have the data structures/flags required to carry this additional information.
+So, when doing a rebuild/import of a database that contains NULL values (some CS tables do), those will be changed into the nearest-to-empty value for that type - empty string, number 0, and so on.

 <!-- Referenced links -->
 [1]: config-and-ini/sotables-ini.md